sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

   monetary unit, e.g. "EUR".

 ### :action/calculate-tx-provider-fixed-commission

+**Deprecated**: use `:privileged-set-line-items` to have full control of the calculation and the line items.

 Calculates a fixed commission for provider, sets the transaction pay out amount and adds a `:line-item/provider-fixed-commission` line-item.